 juju create-storage-pool myssd-pool ebs volume-type=ssd juju deploy postgresql --storage pgdata=myssd-pool,32G

 For detailed information regarding EBS volume types, see the AWS EBS documentation.

 OpenStack-based models have access to the 'cinder' storage provider.
-The Cinder provider does not currently have any specific configuration options.

 MAAS has support for discovering information about machine disks, and an API for acquiring nodes with specified disk parameters.
 Juju's MAAS provider has an integrated 'maas' storage provider.
 This storage provider is static-only; it is only possible to deploy charms using 'maas' storage to a new machine in MAAS, and not to an existing machine, as described in the section on dynamic storage.

 The MAAS provider currently has a single configuration attribute: